samascher/js-ajax-lesson/readme.md

 ### Advantages

-- __Faster__ - This is the most obvious reason for using to AJAX on your front-end: AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
+- __Faster__ - This is the most obvious reason for using AJAX on your front-end: AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
 The server doesn't have to get data, render HTML, and then spit it out, it just has to get data and your already-loaded front-end does the rest.

 - __Compact__ - With AJAX, several application features can be handled using a single web page.
 That means we modularize our app into smaller bits, and it becomes easier to work on.